lip makeup How To Use A Lip Scrub For The Ultimate Smooth Lips

-Chances are, you’re probably already pretty familiar with face scrubs and body scrubs.
-After all, exfoliation can leave you with skin that looks bright and feels smooth.
-But have you ever thought about using a lip scrub?
-If not, now is an excellent time to start!
-Simply put, a lip exfoliator can help remove dead skin cell buildup for a smoother lipstick application.
-In fact, some sugar scrubs can actually double as lip exfoliators and face scrubs, which can pare down your routine quite a bit.
-So, if you’re ready to flaunt a smooth pout, this is your answer.
-Keep reading to learn how to exfoliate lips as part of your pre-makeup skin care routine, plus find out about our four best lip scrubs.
+Chances are, you’re probably already aware of how to exfoliate your skin for a smooth, even complexion.
+But what about when it comes to achieving smooth lips?
+Just like the skin on our face and body, our lips can get seriously dry and flakey 一 so exfoliation in this area is important, too.
+Simply put, a lip exfoliator can help remove dead skin cell buildup for a smoother lipstick application and more comfortable lips.
+In fact, some scrubs can actually double as lip exfoliators and face scrubs, which can pare down your routine quite a bit.
+So, if you’re ready to sport a smooth pout, read on because we’re sharing how to exfoliate lips as part of your pre-makeup skin care routine.

-All good things come to an end — including your gorgeous lipstick look!
-At the end of the day, you’ll have to take off your makeup before hitting the hay.
-Reach for the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types, which intensely purifies, removes makeup (even waterproof!), cleans dirt and impurities, and can be used on the face, eyes, and lips.
-Simply saturate a cotton pad with the cleansing liquid and wipe the pad across your face.
+All good things come to an end — including your gorgeous lip look.
+At the end of the day, it’s important to remove your lipstick so lip balms can better penetrate your lips.
+Reach for the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types, which removes makeup (even waterproof formulas), cleans dirt and impurities, and can be used on the face, eyes, and lips.